-Occupational safety and health are fundamental pillars of our strategy.
-They are also a commitment to our employees and contractors, who are the driving force behind our operational excellence.
+Occupational health and safety are fundamental pillars of our strategy.
+They are also a commitment to our workers and contractors, who are the driving force behind our operational excellence.

 Through the "Life First" program, we gave shape to our commitment to workplace safety, promoting a culture that integrates this objective throughout the organization on a cross-cutting basis.